Iowa Workplace Injury Attorney Assisting

 In some cases, a worker’s injuries will be serious but temporary, and after medical treatment and rehabilitation that worker will be able to return to the job.

 However, for other injured employees, accidents and injuries at work are so severe that the worker sustains injuries that result in a permanent disability.
 For most Iowa workers injured at work, the best path to financial compensation is by filing a workers’ compensation claim in Iowa.

 Whether you need compensation to help pay for lost wages and medical bills until you return to work, or you need assistance seeking compensation for a permanent and disabling injury, an Iowa workers’ compensation lawyer at our firm can help.
 In the meantime, we want to provide you with additional information about Iowa workers’ compensation laws.

 What is Workers’ Compensation in Iowa?

 Workers’ compensation law in Iowa (Iowa Code § 85.61) requires most employers in the state to have insurance that provides benefits to injured workers when those injuries arise in and out of the course of employment.
-To be clear, many different types of injuries and illnesses are covered by workers’ compensation.
+Workers’ compensation covers many different types of injuries and illnesses.

 In most cases, when the injury happens on the job, the worker may be eligible to receive workers’ compensation benefits.
 This is true whether the employee sustains injuries on an actual job site (such as a construction site or an office building) or on the road when driving if driving is part of your job.